jinto/financial-time-series-prediction/README.md

-# [STUDYPIE] Predicting Financial Time Series by using Deep Learning
+# [STUDYPIE] Predicting Financial Time Series using Deep Learning

 *Work-in-Progress (Will begin at Oct 22.
 2018)*